Formula Lightning

-Each participant in the Formula Lightning series purchased an identical rolling chassis, then designed and built the electric drive system for their vehicle.
+The basic chassis of the vehicles was standardized and built by the Solar Electric Race Association (SERA).
+Universities across the country purchased these identical rolling chassis and then designed, developed, and built the electric drive systems needed to race.
 There were no changes allowed in the chassis design without majority approval of the Formula Lightning Owners Association.
 This ensured student teams could concentrate on the electric drive without the necessity of designing specialized mechanical chassis components.